The Vibe Shift and the Wealth Effect

 Business inventories reflect the same.
 They are not really increasing, despite all reports.
 What you hear on the news is merely higher prices, which is not the same thing as economic growth.

-There is a strong argument to make–and the incoming Trump administration needs to point this out immediately–that we are already in what used to be called a recession.
+There is a strong argument to make—and the incoming Trump administration needs to point this out immediately—that we are already in what used to be called a recession.
 More specifically, this is an inflationary recession, because inflation is not gone but, by some measures, actually accelerating.
-Fundamentals point to a likely resurgence starting as soon as the spring of 2025, just in time to challenge the Trump campaign’s promise to banish it forever.
+Fundamentals point to a likely resurgence starting as soon as spring 2025, just in time to challenge the Trump campaign’s promise to banish it forever.

 Real income is down and falling.
-The U.S. dollar buys likely 40 percent less of goods and services than it bought just four years ago.
+The U.S. dollar buys likely 40 percent fewer goods and services than it bought just four years ago.
 That pertains to dollar-based structures of production but imports are a different story.
-They have risen far less in price, which you can discover by going to any retail outlet and buying a product that used to be produced in the United States which is now nearly entirely made abroad.
+They have risen far less in price, which you can discover by going to any retail outlet and buying a product that used to be produced in the United States but which is now nearly entirely made abroad.

 The manufacturing leakage out of the borders is not improving but getting worse, with growing manufacturing losses and trade deficits as far as the eye can see.
-With the dollar continuing to provide liquidity to the world, the flood of imports never stops while exports are dominated almost entirely by oil and gas.
+With the dollar continuing to provide liquidity to the world, the flood of imports never stops, while exports are dominated almost entirely by oil and gas.

 Even in this sector, Europe is not unaware that it is far better off importing from Russia than the United States, which makes trade negotiations with Europe extremely difficult.
 Energy and debt assets are the only bargaining chips the United States has, and those are being eaten away in real time.